 Call the Sabbath a Delight

-May 8, 2016 Speaker: Cameron Barham Series: How We Are Designed to Live: The Work - Sabbath Balance
+May 8, 2016 Preacher: Series: How We Are Designed to Live: The Work - Sabbath Balance

 Key Truth: God calls us to repent of self-serving religious practices and join Him in His redemptive mission and experience the true delight that is the heart of the Sabbath.